 This delicious traditional matzo ball soup recipe is perfect for those cool fall and winter days or if you’re under the weather!

-When it’s cold out or I’m a bit under the weather I’m not sure this a more comforting therapeutic thing to eat then my Matzo Ball Soup Recipe.
-It’s so delicious that I usually put a way 3 to 4 bowls a day until it’s gone.
+When it’s cold out or I’m a bit under the weather I’m not sure this a more comforting therapeutic thing to eat then this soup.
+It’s so delicious that I usually put away 3 to 4 bowls a day until it’s gone.
 Yes, I have a problem, I know.

-Matzo meal is a simple unleavened bread consisting of flour, water and sometimes eggs that is then baked until crisp.
-The flours used can be wheat, barley, spelt, rye or oat.
+It’s a simple unleavened bread consisting of flour, water and sometimes eggs that are then baked until crisp.
+The flours used can be wheat, barley, Spelt, rye or oat.
 It’s more or less a cracker that is then ground up into small mustard seed size pieces.

 Using schmaltz keeps this recipe Kosher.
 I always say I’m a bit of a purist when it comes to cooking so I like to leave things, especially like this, exactly as they were intended to be made and eaten.
 This soup is one of my favorites as it is incredibly comforting, delicious and is often known as Jewish Penicillin.